FWE-R3nSoftOrg/Flow-Works-Engine-FWE/README.md

 FWE lets you **model, simulate, and iterate** without ever leaving the app.

+The simulation power already exists in open-source engines — FWE is the layer that finally makes them human.
 No fragmented tools.
 No paid licenses.
-The simulation power already exists in open-source engines — FWE is the layer that finally makes them human.
+No modular installs where half the physics are missing.

 - **Model** any geometry — engines, speakers, rotors, airframes, anything
-- **Assign** real physics and material properties
+- **Assign** real material properties with validated physical data
 - **Simulate** — fluid, thermal, structural, acoustic, electromagnetic, and more
 - **Iterate** — checkpoints, overlays, live data, exportable results

+---

+## Why FWE Exists

+Every simulation tool today is either locked behind expensive licenses, fragmented across five different programs, or requires a PhD to set up.
+The open-source engines that could do the job — OpenFOAM, FEniCS, CalculiX, OpenAL — are powerful but inaccessible to most engineers and builders.

+FWE connects them into one coherent workflow.
+Same project file, same interface, physics that talk to each other.

 ---